-How to Decide What to Bring to Mexico:
+How to Decide What to Pur on Your Packing List for Mexico:

 - What will the weather be like: You can count on mostly sunny and breezy days during your vacation in Mexico.